 Price per person:

-Price includes: • Accommodation in hotels ***/**** and country guesthouse in two-bedded room with WC and shower, on a bed & breakfast basis. • Luggage transfer. • Transfers on days two and four. • Information pack including road book and corresponding maps (one per booking).
-GPS trackers available.
-Route notes are available in English. • Personal welcome meeting, detailed briefing and bike fitting upon arrival. • Telephone assistance during the trip.
+Price includes: • Accommodation in hotels ***/**** and country guesthouse in two-bedded room with WC and shower, on a bed & breakfast basis. • Luggage transport between hotels (one piece per person, max 20 kgs / 45 lb).
+Every additional piece 10 EUR, payable on spot. • Transfers on days two and four. • Information package including text road notes (in simple English) and corresponding maps.
+One per booking, every additional set 20 EUR. • Personal welcome meeting, detailed briefing and bike fitting upon arrival. • Telephone assistance during the trip.

 Optional extras: • Single room 110 EUR. • Three wine tastings: in Brda, Kodreti and Divača.
-Each time three samples of best local wines with cheese 30 EUR. • Bike rental 80 EUR (hybrid touring bikes are equipped with 21 gears, cyclometer, lock, one pannier, one spare tube, set of Allen keys and basic puncture repair kit.
-Price includes delivery and pick up).
-Every additional day 15 EUR per bike.
-Bike rental period starts 9:00 day 2 of the tour and ends on the evening of your arrival in Piran on day seven.
-Other bike types are available upon request.
-Electric bike 160 EUR . • Helmet rental 12 EUR per week. • Transfers.
+Each time three samples of best local wines with cheese 30 EUR. • Bike rental 80 EUR classic touring / trekking bikes are equipped with 21 gears.
+One back, side pannier per bike.
+One cycling odometer, one lock, one spare inner tube, one set of Allen keys and a basic puncture repair set per couple / pair of bikes.
+Every additional day: 15 EUR per bike.
+Additional odometer 20 EUR, payable on spot.
+Bike rental period starts at 9:00 day two of the tour and ends at 18:00 of day seven. • Electric bike 200 EUR. • Helmet rental 12 EUR per week. • Transfers.
 Ljubljana Airport to Ljubljana downtown 15 EUR.
 Piran to Ljubljana 60 EUR.
 Piran to Ljubljana Airport 65 EUR.
 Piran to Bled 80 EUR.
 Piran to Trieste downtown 40 EUR.
 Piran to Trieste Airport 60 EUR.
-All prices per person, two persons minimum, one way. • Additional nights: *** Hotel in Bled: 59 EUR per person in standard double room, B&B. Single room 85 EUR.**** Hotel in Bled: 79 EUR per person in lake view double room, single room: 135 EUR.**** Hotel in Muggia 55 EUR per person in standard double room, B&B. Single room 78 EUR.*** Hotel in Trieste 55 EUR per person in standard double room, B&B. Single room 78 EUR.
+All prices per person, two persons minimum, one way. • Additional nights: **** Hotel in Bled: 79 EUR per person in lake view double room, single room: 135 EUR. **** Hotel in Muggia 55 EUR per person in standard double room, B&B. Single room 78 EUR. *** Hotel in Trieste 55 EUR per person in standard double room, B&B. Single room 78 EUR.

-Not included: optional train ticket on day three if you would like to shorten the trip).
+Not included: optional train ticket on day three if you would like to shorten the daytrip.

 Starting point of this trip is Bled in NW Slovenia.
 Getting there...
 By plane: closest airport is Ljubljana (LJU).
 Several airlines serve it.
 From the airport you can travel to Bled by bus (change once, takes about two hours) or book our transfer: Ljubljana Airport to Bled 20 EUR per person; one way, two persons minimum.
 By train: Bled has two railway stations: Lesce Bled station on the Villach - Ljubljana mainline, 4 km away from town centre, need to take a bus or call us, we'll give you a lift for free.
 The other is station Bled Jezero on the Jesenice - Nova Gorica sideline only a few trains a day.
 Two km away from town centre, we'll have to give you a lift.
 By car: take exit Lesce on the A1 motorway Ljubljana - Jesenice, Karavanke.
 You can safely park the car for free at first hotel.